yiling-hwong/scm-mcm/README.md

 # Implementation of forcing experiments for SCM-MCM comparison in WRF

+**The published manuscript about this work should be cited as:**
+Hwong, Y. L., Sherwood, S. C., & Fuchs, D. (2022).
+Can we use 1D models to predict 3D model response to forcing in an idealized framework?.
+Journal of Advances in Modeling Earth Systems, 14(4), e2021MS002785, https://doi.org/10.1029/2021MS002785

 Fortran modules and run time files required to run the experiments for comparing the behaviour of single-column model (SCM) vs. multi-column model (MCM) in WRF (v4.0.2).
 The behaviour of the SCMs and MCMs are assessed by comparing their responses to two types of forcings:
 * small tendency perturbations (following the linear response function [LRF] framework of Kuang, 2010)
 * doubling of CO<sub>2</sub> in the atmosphere